Mavronoros, Ioannina

 Mavronoros (Μαυρονόρος) is a village and a community of the Pogoni municipality.
 Before the 2011 local government reform it was a part of the municipality of Ano Kalamas, of which it was a municipal district.
-The 2011 census recorded 85 residents in the village.
+The 2021 census recorded 46 residents in the village.
 The community of Mavronoros covers an area of 5.805 km2.

-Mavronoros is among the of villages of Epirus that display a distinct tradition in polyphonic singing.
+Mavronoros is among the villages of Epirus that display a distinct tradition in polyphonic singing.
 Today most of the local inhabitants live in the Greek urban centers as well as abroad.
 Some of them return to Mavronoros during the holiday seasons.
 In terms of folk music and dancing the village is known for its own style which is different from the typical "Parakalamos style" performed in the Pogoni region.
 As such, although administratively part of the municipality of Pogoni, Mavronoros and its inhabitants are regarded by certain performers in Pogoni as connected to Cham Albanians.